tai-phamduc/server/postman/API_TEST_RESULTS.md

    - Users collection has an admin user (admin@example.com)
    - Screenings collection now has sample screenings for the next 7 days

-3. **Remaining Issues**: The cinema detail endpoint still has an error that needs to be fixed
+3. **All Major Issues Fixed**: All major API endpoints are now working correctly

 ## Next Steps

-1. **Fix Remaining Server Error**: Investigate and fix the server error in the cinema detail endpoint.

-2. **Update Postman Collections**: Update the existing Postman collections with:
+1. **Update Postman Collections**: Update the existing Postman collections with:
    - Valid IDs extracted from the database
    - Authentication token handling
    - Tests for all endpoints

-3. **Create Missing Collections**: Create Postman collections for the models that don't have them yet (as listed in MISSING_COLLECTIONS.md).
+2. **Create Missing Collections**: Create Postman collections for the models that don't have them yet (as listed in MISSING_COLLECTIONS.md).

-4. **Complete Testing**: Test all endpoints in the existing and new Postman collections to ensure they work as expected.
+3. **Complete Testing**: Test all endpoints in the existing and new Postman collections to ensure they work as expected.

 ## Conclusion

-The API is now mostly working, with most endpoints functioning correctly.
-We've fixed the screenings API by adding sample data to the database.
-The only remaining issue is with the cinema detail endpoint, which still returns a server error.
-This issue needs to be addressed before proceeding with creating new Postman collections for the missing models.
+The API is now fully working, with all major endpoints functioning correctly.
+We've fixed the screenings API by adding sample data to the database and fixed the cinema detail endpoint.
+The next step is to update the Postman collections with valid IDs and authentication, and create collections for the missing models.